Quick start

 Quick overview of the library

-Creating a new multibyte string is done by using the static method from
+Creating a new multibyte string is done by using the static method from.

 use Opis\String\UnicodeString as wstring;